gflorez97/dataProcesses2019/docs/index.md

 #### Decision Tree

-The idea now is to apply a decision tree algorithm to visually appreciate how this algorithm discerns between the best players and the rest.
+The idea now is to apply a decision tree algorithm to visually appreciate how this algorithm discerns between the best players and the others.
 In the result section we present a visualization of that tree and interpret it along with the prediction results.

 #### Random Forest